 Pension fund managers in the government and public sector are responsible for the management of NPS.
 There are four main asset classes in NPS:

 Along with multiple asset classes, these schemes also allow investors to customise their asset allocation with two distinct investment strategies.

 NPS is a low-cost pension product offering stable income and tax benefits after retirement.
 Furthermore, they offer a high degree of flexibility to change asset allocation and the fund manager to suit your financial goals.
-To choose the best NPS schemes, you may want to check their past performance, your risk appetite and investment goals.
+To choose from the best NPS schemes 2023, you may want to check their past performance, your risk appetite and investment goals.

 Any Indian citizen between the age of 18 and 60 years can apply for NPS regardless of their employment status.
 Non-Resident Indians (NRIs) can also join the scheme, but their investment will be closed if their citizenship changes.

 You can open an NPS account on the official website of NSDL using your PAN, Aadhaar and mobile number.
 Alternatively, you can go to any bank or other financial institutions registered as POP-SPs (point of presence service providers) and submit your KYC papers to apply for NPS.

 • Asset Class E: Invests 50% of the corpus in equities and equity-related investments.